 In this lesson you will learn how to trade the news.

 Successful traders classify news into one of three categories: noise, signposts, and catalysts.
-I did a popular lesson on catalysts featuring the #3 ranked trader Jason Bond here.
 I will talk about each category and give you a few recent real life examples.

 Learning to separate out noise from a genuine catalyst is so important.
 Noise news usually includes fear headlines, because fear sells news and draws in readers.
 Noise news stories get lots of attention but do not drive stock market action.